-Ag Promotion and Education committees engage consumers and promote a positive, realistic image of agriculture through media (TV, radio, print, and social media) and special events.
+Promotion and Education Committees engage consumers and promote a positive, realistic image of agriculture through engagement.
+(Media, TV, Radio, Print, Social Media and Special Events.)

-The P&E program offers a variety of opportunities for members to get involved in Farm Bureau at a county, state or national level.
-We work in cooperation with the Women's Leadership Committee and the Young Farmer & Rancher Committee to promote the benefits Agriculture brings to our communities, state and nation.
+The P&E program offers a variety of opportunities for members to get involved in Farm Bureau at the county, state, or national level.
+We work in cooperation with the Women's Leadership Committee, and the Young Farmers and Ranchers Committee to promote the benefits agriculture brings to our communities, state, and nation

-The Promotion & Education (P&E) Committee could be the start of something great for you!
-You never know what conversations you may have, new connections you will make or what will inspire and motivate you to be an Ag Advocate.
+The P&E Committee can be the start of something great for you!
+You never know what conversations you may have, new connections you will make, or what will inspire and motivate you to be an Ag Advocate.